Masked-man fallacy

 In philosophical logic, the masked-man fallacy (also known as the intensional fallacy or epistemic fallacy) is the false assumption that knowledge or a belief about an object (an intension) can be used to correctly tell it apart from another object (as opposed to facts, that can be used to correctly tell two objects apart).
 It is committed when one makes an illicit use of Leibniz's law in an argument.
 Leibniz's law states that if A and B are the same object, then A and B are indiscernible (that is, they have all the same properties).
 By modus tollens, this means that if one object has a certain property, while another object does not have the same property, the two objects cannot be identical.
-The fallacy is epistemic because it posits an immediate identity between a subject's knowledge of an object with the object itself, failing to recognize that Leibniz's Law is not capable of accounting for intensional contexts.